 Chili is great served with a dollop of sour cream or greek yogurt, some shredded cheddar cheese, diced onions, tortilla chips, avocado slices, or sliced jalapeños.

 I thicken chili without adding anything extra, just blend a cup or two of the chili in a blender and pour back into the chili.
-You could also use an immersion blender to blend part of the chili directly in the pot.
+You could also use an immersion blender or potato masher to blend part of the chili directly in the pot.

 Ingredients